-An award winning radio station with a global audience, Worldwide FM represents music, culture and people from marginalised societies and oppressed communities.
+Worldwide FM is an award-winning community and platform where marginalised voices, alternative perspectives and shared progressive values are brought to the forefront through music and culture.
 Whether our programming comes from Palestine or New Orleans, we try where we can to give voice to progressive artists and cultural figures who fight inequality in all its forms.

-We have been showcasing subcultures and stories from across the world for over three years, and also regularly broadcast from London, New York, Mumbai, Seoul, Johannesburg, Brussels, Kyoto, Berlin, Los Angeles, Melbourne, Paris, Rio, Detroit, Tokyo, Istanbul and beyond.
-Our partners, WeTransfer, help power the new station, and their mission statement is rooted in the same ambition as our own – to explore and tie together the evolving diversity of global creativity.
+We have been showcasing subcultures and stories from across the world since 2016, and regularly broadcast from London, New York, Mumbai, Seoul, Johannesburg, Brussels, Kyoto, Berlin, Los Angeles, Melbourne, Paris, Rio, Detroit, Tokyo, Istanbul, Chicago and beyond.
+Our partners, WeTransfer, help power the platform, and their mission statement is rooted in the same ambition as our own – to explore and tie together the evolving diversity of global creativity.
 Our wider organisation includes Brownswood Recordings and Future Bubblers, and our shared values of respect, tolerance and inclusivity are detailed below.
-We support the Black Music Coalition and their list of demands/action points and also have signed up to the progressive Equality In Audio pact.
+Worldwide FM supports the Black Music Coalition and their list of demands/action points and also have signed up to the progressive Equality In Audio pact, as well as Radio Silence's Women In Radio pledge.

 What We Believe

-Worldwide FM, Brownswood and Future Bubblers are committed to playing our part in helping to create a fairer and more equal society.
+Worldwide FM are committed to playing our part in helping to create a fairer and more equal society.
 We want to see a world without discrimination of any sort and where every person is able to reach their full potential.
 We believe that we have a part to play in that and we are committed to doing so.
 We are also committed to creating a working environment where our staff and presenters feel comfortable, are supported and helped to improve and develop their skills.

 We need to be inclusive in our outlook and our practice, and to draw on a diverse workforce.
 We will do all we can to make sure that our work, and the people who make it are fully representative of the richness, depth and diversity of the music in which we operate and of London, the city in which we are based.
 We see ourselves as custodians of a rich cultural heritage that we greatly value and respect and want to highlight to the world.